Frequently Asked Questions and Finances

 How much does it cost to go on an Alternative Break?

-A non-refundable $50 deposit is charged for signing up for an Alternative Weeklong Break.
+A nonrefundable $50 deposit is charged for signing up for an Alternative Weeklong Break.
 Each Weeklong Alternative Break costs $350 before fundraising and travel grants are applied.
-The final Break cost will be emailed to participants prior to the cost being charged to their student account.
+The final Break cost will be emailed to participants before it is charged to their student account.

 Additional costs outside of the amount billed to your student account may include food on the drive to the service location and possible excursions your group chooses to participate in.